def1ant1/RusticUI/README.md

 These targets minimize manual steps and offer a single entry point for local development and CI.

+For end-to-end style orchestration that plays well with build pipelines and CI, see [docs/styled-engine/automation.md](docs/styled-engine/automation.md).

 ## Migrating from React/TypeScript

 Teams moving from React or TypeScript can leverage familiar patterns: